xubing/xubing.github.io/_posts/2016-6-27-Postgresql.md

 {% highlight sql %}

-	Syntax for GRANT
+Syntax for GRANT：

 GRANT privilege [, ...]
 ON object [, ...]
 TO { PUBLIC | GROUP group | username }

 eg:
 GRANT ALL ON COMPANY TO manisha;

 Syntax for REVOKE: